 Oct 16 2009

-Yesterday the body of a young female peregrine born at the University of Pittsburgh this spring was found on the roof of Webster Hall.
+Yesterday the body of a young female peregrine born at the University of Pittsburgh this spring was found in the chimney at Webster Hall.
 The green tape on her USFW band indicated she was the same bird who’s eating in this picture taken by Kimberly Thomas on June 9.

 Of the four peregrines hatched at Pitt this spring, she was the smallest female and the one who stayed closest to home.
 She visited the nest box on June 29 long after her siblings had stopped going there.